 The question of why there was no performance bond and who is responsible for that oversight still has not been adequately addressed.
 We think there should be some official accounting of how this was allowed to happen -- not to assign blame or admonish those responsible, but to learn from the experience and make sure it doesn't happen again.

 Regardless, the project eventually got back on track with a new general contractor and completion is slated for later this month.
-Unfortunately, the animosity that started brewing earlier this year has not abated; if anything it's been allowed to fester and get worse.

 There was a great deal of public outcry when the trustees voted in May to temporarily close the facility and relocate the library's services to the community space of a former bank at 41 The Square.
 The trustees said the temporary move was essential for safety and accessibility reasons and to keep the costs of the renovation down.

 However, opponents to the closure believe it was unnecessary and some felt there was an ulterior motive behind the decision.
 Then, just when you think hostilities couldn't get any worse, the Selectboard voted to oppose the trustees' decision.
 The Selectboard also intervened when a seat on the library board became vacant and ignored the trustees' recommendation in appointing someone else to fill that seat.

 The acrimonious atmosphere is bound to get even worse following Wednesday's vote by the trustees to fire Library Director Celina Houlne.
 The outrage over this decision was immediate, with some people accusing the trustees of having a hidden agenda and making Houlne the scapegoat for the Baybutt fiasco.